codeface-io/LSPService/README.md

 * [x] Add a CLI for the host app so users can manage the list of language servers from the command line
 * [x] Clean up interfaces: Future proof and rethink API structure, then align structure of CLI to API
 * [x] Document how to use the LSH
+* [x] Evaluate whether to build a Swift package to help LSH client editors written in Swift to define, encode and decode LSP messages.
+Consider suggesting to extract that type system from [SwiftLSPClient](https://github.com/chimehq/SwiftLSPClient) and/or from sourcekit-lsp into a dedicated package.
+Both use a similar typesystem for that already ...
+	* Result: Building it is too big of a task but extraction already happened anyway: Such editors can use the static library product `LSPBindings` of the sourcekit-lsp package, assuming `LSPBindings` doesn't reach out of the app sandbox.
+It's unclear why [SwiftLSPClient](https://github.com/chimehq/SwiftLSPClient) reimplemented all that ...
 * [ ] Add support for C, C++ and Objective-c via `sourcekit-lsp`
 * [ ] As soon as [this PR](https://github.com/vapor/vapor/pull/2498) is done: Decline upgrade to Websocket protocol right away for unavailable languages, instead of opening the connection, sending feedback and then closing it again.
 * [ ] Consider adding a web frontend for managing language servers.
 Possibly use [Plot](https://github.com/JohnSundell/Plot)
-* [ ] Possibly build a package/framework for simply and typesafely defining, encoding and decoding LSP messages.
-Consider suggesting to extract that type system from [SwiftLSPClient](https://github.com/chimehq/SwiftLSPClient) and/or from sourcekit-lsp into a dedicated package.
-Both use a (near) identical typesystem for that already ...
 * [ ] Possibly build a Swift package that helps client editors written in Swift to use the Language Service
 * [ ] Enable serving multiple clients who need services for the same language at the same time
 * [ ] Explore whether this approach would actually fly with the Mac App Store review, because: